-(3) Foreign Currency Translation
+(5) Foreign Currency Translation

-- A. Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions where items are re-measured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are recognized in other gains and losses of the statement of comprehensive income. - B. Translation differences on non-monetary financial assets and liabilities held at fair value through profit or loss are recognized as part of the fair value gain or loss.
+- A. Items included in the financial statements of each of the Group's entities are measured using their functional currencies.
+The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Group's presentation currency and the Company's functional currency.
+Entities with presentation currency different from functional currency translate assets and liabilities at the closing rate, and income and expenses at the average exchange rate for the period. - B. Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions where items are re-measured.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are recognized in other gains and losses of the statement of comprehensive income. - C. Translation differences on non-monetary financial assets and liabilities held at fair value through profit or loss are recognized as part of the fair value gain or loss.
 Translation differences on non-monetary financial assets, such as equities classified as available-for-sale, are included in other comprehensive income.
-However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - C. Translation differences from the Company and its subsidiaries entities that have a functional currency different from the presentation currency is recognized in other comprehensive income.
+However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - D. Translation differences from group entities that have a functional currency different from the presentation currency is recognized in other comprehensive income.
 When disposing of foreign operations, those translation differences recognized in other comprehensive income would be realized as profit or loss.

-(4) Classification of Current and Noncurrent Assets / Liabilities
+(6) Classification of Current and Noncurrent Assets / Liabilities

-- A. Assets that meet one of the following criteria are classified as current assets, otherwise they are classified as noncurrent assets: - (a) Assets arising from operating activities that are expected to be realized or consumed, or are intended to be sold within the normal operation cycle; - (b) Assets held mainly for trading purposes; - (c) Assets expected to be realized within twelve months from the balance sheet date; - (d) Cash or cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities, otherwise they are classified as noncurrent liabilities:
+- A. Assets that meet one of the following criteria are classified as current assets, otherwise they are classified as noncurrent assets: - (a) Assets arising from operating activities that are expected to be realized or consumed, or are intended to be sold within the normal operation cycle; - (b) Assets held mainly for trading purposes; - (c) Assets expected to be realized within twelve months from the balance sheet date; - (d) Cash or cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities, otherwise they are classified as noncurrent liabilities: - (a) Liabilities arising from operating activities that are expected to be paid off within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be paid off within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.

-FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)
+(EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)